Khan1832/Verilog/Memory/readme.md

 # Sample outputs (image.hex and image_2.bin)

+The "image.hex" file is a sample memory initialization file.

 Each line in the "image.hex" file corresponds to a memory address, and the values are represented in hexadecimal notation.

-The "image.hex" file is a sample memory initialization file